Get your sweat on at home with reviews of the best power towers with a bench.

 One specific complaint that comes up frequently with other reviews (and I would echo this sentiment 100%) is that the instruction manual that came with the power tower was difficult to work with.
 On top of that, you have to analyze the illustrations in the manual to see where parts go as they are not labeled.

 That said, if you are looking for an affordable power tower and don’t need all the bells and whistles, the Ader VKR is a great choice.

 More Home Gym Gear Guides

-- Want the benefits of a commercial-grade squat rack at home?
-Check out the best squat racks and power racks for home gyms here.
+- Want the benefits of a commercial-grade power rack or cagerack at home?
+Check out the best power racks for home gyms here.
 I’ve also compiled a list of the best power racks with lat pulldown in this guide.